-4. 5.
-RIGHTS OF THE UNION FORMALLY RECOGNIZED TO REPRESENT THE GRIEVANT'S CLASSIFICATIONS
+4. RIGHTS OF THE UNION FORMALLY RECOGNIZED TO REPRESENT THE GRIEVANT'S CLASSIFICATIONS

-62. An employee, in a classification which is included within a representation unit for which formal recognition has been granted, shall pursue any grievance under this procedure with the assistance of said formally recognized employee organization or said employee may represent himself/herself with the assistance, if the employee so elects, of counsel or other representative.
-As used herein, counsel or other representative shall not include any other employee organization or the representative(s) of any other employee organization.

-63. In those grievances in which the employee represents himself/herself, or arranges for representation by other than the formally recognized employee organization exclusive representative as set forth above, the City Department shall make no resolution or award which shall be inconsistent with the terms and conditions of a ratified Memorandum of Understanding which covers the grievant's classification.
-In the event the formally exclusive representative recognized employee organization determines that such an inconsistent resolution or award has been made, the formally recognized exclusive representative employee organization, on its own behalf, may file a grievance at Step Three for the purpose of amending such inconsistent resolution or award.
-In the event the grievant represents himself/herself, or elects a representative other than the formally recognized exclusive representative employee organization may elect to be a full and equal party at Step Four for the purpose of protecting the interest of its members in negotiated conditions of employment.
+- 63. An employee, in a classification which is included within a representation unit for which formal recognition has been granted, shall pursue any grievance under this procedure with the assistance of said formally recognized employee organization or said employee may represent himself/herself with the assistance, if the employee so elects, of counsel or other representative.
+As used herein, counsel or other representative shall not include any other employee organization or the representative(s) of any other employee organization. - 64.
+In those grievances in which the employee represents himself/herself, or arranges for representation by other than the recognized exclusive representative as set forth above, the Department shall make no resolution or award which shall be inconsistent with the terms and conditions of a ratified Memorandum of Understanding which covers the grievant's classification.
+In the event the exclusive representative determines that such an inconsistent resolution or award has been made, the recognized exclusive representative, on its own behalf, may file a grievance at Step Three for the purpose of amending such inconsistent resolution or award.
+In the event the grievant representative, the recognized exclusive representative other than the recognized exclusive representative, the recognized exclusive representative may elect to be a full and equal party at Step Four for the purpose of protecting the interest of its members in negotiated conditions of employment.